tantek

 Criticisms of Multitasking

-There are many studies which either claim to (or are claimed to) prove that multitasking fails, that multitasking is impossible, that multitasking is makes you less efficient, etc. E.g.
+There are many studies which either claim to (or are claimed to) prove that multitasking fails, that multitasking is impossible, that multitasking makes you less efficient, etc. E.g.

 Anyone who wants to learn effective multitasking should read those articles and see if they can tell where the logical and methodological flaws are, and see if they can extract instances of possible limitations from such studies as worthy of being aware of.